Product Roadmaps vs. Gantt Charts

 Roadmaps visualize a set of business objectives and the work required to achieve them.
 They provide big-picture direction and timing for everyday work.
 Roadmaps are most often used for strategic product planning, but some organizations use them to visualize the strategy for the overall business or major marketing efforts.

 Gantt charts visualize a timeline for work that must be completed linearly by a fixed deadline.
-Usually this work is also shown on your roadmap at a high-level, but a Gantt chart has every detail to keep the broader cross-functional team on schedule.
+Usually this work is also shown on your roadmap at a high-level, but a Gantt chart has every detail to keep broader cross-functional team members on schedule.
 Often these are complex efforts that impact most of the organization, such as product releases.

 Roadmaps define the “why,” the “when,” and the “what” behind your work.
 The “why” includes a vision, initiatives, and measurable goals for your product.
 The “when” is the high-level time frame for achieving your strategy.
 And “what” includes the features that will be developed within each release.

 Gantt charts define the “when” and the "what" — but on a much deeper level.
 While a roadmap may show the general end date for and work included in a release, Gantt charts include all the phases of work required from all teams involved to meet that deadline.
-They also include milestones and dependencies between work items that could impact your delivery date.
+Gantt charts also include milestones and dependencies between work items that could impact your delivery date.

 Roadmaps are typically updated anywhere from every few weeks to once per quarter.
 Since roadmaps provide a high-level framework for strategy, timing, and work, they do not need to be updated as frequently as Gantt charts.
 Roadmaps are updated when goals change or big milestones shift — not in response to small changes to day-to-day work and timing.